-Prepare a short presentation for the local authority, listing suitable members of the design and construction teams needed for the refurbishment, demolition and new construction work, Conditions of assessment: Presentation must be compiled independently under supervised conditions.
-Research may be done without supervision.
-What must be produced for marking and submitted for moderation: • Presentation slides • Witness statement for presentation • Preparation notes and references used where applicable. • The finished gantt chart (this can be done using end) explaining your choices which must then be presented to an audience.
-A gantt chart, must
+Prepare a short presentation for the local authority, listing suitable members of the design and construction teams needed for the refurbishment, demolition and new construction work, explaining your choices which must then be presented to an audience.
+A gantt chart, must be included outlining approximate timings of the events.